-- CBM Water Monitoring Environmental Monitoring Sites should have seasonal monitoring of static water level, pH, electrical conductivity, and temperature with annual sampling for the full suite of analysis.
-The baseline data can be a source of information to monitor climatic variability over time, plus monitoring any impacts to water. - 2.
-Landowner Monitoring Promote the process for the landowners to monitor their water source by providing the tools and training; education and communication would be the focus. - Water Database Development of a database to store and analyze water quality / quantity information. - 4.
-Risk Areas Hydro Geological Assessment of the area will prove up the potential impacts on the water and further delineate risk areas.
+- 1. CBM Water Monitoring Environmental Monitoring Sites should have seasonal monitoring of static water level, pH, electrical conductivity and temperature with annual sampling for the full suite of analysis.
+The baseline data can be a source of information to monitor any impacts to water quality or quantity.
+Site #6 (dugout) should be monitored this spring for field parameters as the winter measurements were slightly different from the summer data.
+This variation can be attributed to seasonal fluctuations in water quality but needs to be confirmed. - 2.
+Landowner Monitoring Promote the process for the landowners to monitor their water source by providing the tools and training.
+Education and communication would be the focus.